jerbly/testevents/README.md

 # testevents

-A service to make it easier to create Honeycomb spans in some restricted environments.
+A service to make it easier to create OpenTelemetry spans in some restricted environments.
 Similar to [buildevents](https://github.com/honeycombio/buildevents/tree/main) but a simple RESTful server.
-This is useful when you can't execute a binary but need a way to open and close OpenTelemetry compatible spans.
+This is useful when you can't execute a binary but need a way to open and close OpenTelemetry spans.
 Low-code testing tools are a good use case.

-**testevents** wraps the Honeycomb [Create Events API](https://docs.honeycomb.io/api/tag/Events#operation/createEvents) with an in-memory store, keyed on `trace_id` and `span_id`.
+**testevents** has an in-memory store keyed on `trace_id` and `span_id`.
 When you open a span you provide a TTL.
 If you don't close it in time, say your script crashed, it will "close" the span with an error stating that the TTL ran out.

 **testevents** uses the OpenTelemetry library to create the `trace_id` and `span_id` ensuring downstream compatibility.
 A [`traceparent`](https://www.w3.org/TR/trace-context/#traceparent-header-field-values) is returned from `POST` operations that can be used in subsequent http calls for distributed tracing.

-Spans are "closed" with a `DELETE` to `/{trace_id}/{span_id}/` - this creates the Honeycomb event with a calculated `duration_ms` from the "open" call.
+Spans are "closed" with a `DELETE` to `/{trace_id}/{span_id}/` - this creates the span with a calculated `duration_ms` from the "open" call.

 `PATCH` to `/{trace_id}/{span_id}/` can be used to merge a set of key-values into the "open" span.
 Existing keys will have their values overwritten.
 You can change the `ttl` to extend or shorten the time to expiry. e.g. patching 10000 to a span that has been running for 34125ms will set the ttl to 44125.